- Getting needed medical care >>

 To help with our efforts to reduce exposure risk:

 - Most exam rooms and lab draw stations are small and do not provide adequate space for social distancing.
-Patients are asked to come alone to appointments unless assistance is required.
+Patients are asked to come alone to appointments unless assistance is required, including for OB check-ups.

-- We ask that only one adult attend well child exams or appointment for immunizations.
+- We ask that only one adult attend well child exams and/or appointments for immunizations.

 Seeking care for flu-like or respiratory symptoms: